 Set up AI Agent Monitoring

-Get data in and start monitoring your AI agents and applications.
+Get data in, enable platform-side evaluations for AI agent responses, and start monitoring your AI agents and applications.

-Complete the following steps to set up AI Agent Monitoring.
+Complete the following high-level steps to set up AI Agent Monitoring.

-1. To collect traces and metrics from your AI agents and applications, deploy the Splunk Distribution of OpenTelemetry Collector on the hosts that your applications are running on.
+1. Deploy the Splunk Distribution of OpenTelemetry Collector on the hosts that your applications are running on.
+You can either use the guided setup wizards in Splunk Observability Cloud or install the Collector programmatically.

 Complete the following steps to use the guided setup wizards to deploy the Collector on a host.